barmac/bpmn-js-lasso-group/README.md

 ## Usage

-Pass the exported module to `additionalModule` when you create a Modeler instance.
+Pass the exported module to `additionalModules` when you create a Modeler instance.

 ```javascript
 import Modeler from 'bpmn-js/lib/Modeler';